bkieft-usa/jgi_integration/readthedocs/run.md

 2. **`data_processing.yml`** - Parameters affecting data processing steps
 3. **`analysis.yml`** - Parameters affecting analysis steps

 When you initialize a project, hashes are automatically generated.
-Your results will be organized in hash-tagged directories:
+Your results will be organized in hash-tagged directories.
+For example, running the workflow with default parameter would produce an output like this:

 ```
 my_jgi_project/